HaneetGH/haneetgh/README.md

 Hi 👋 My name is Haneet
 =======================

-Senior Software Engineer II
+I'm working with Rakuten as an Senior Software Engineer II
 ---------------------------

 Creating Bugs Since 2014